sebGilR/private-events/README.md

     git clone git@github.com:sebGilR/private-events.git

-Move to the app directory
+Move to the app directory.

     cd private-events

-And run the next instruction to get the gems that are needed for this project
+And finally, run the next instruction to get the gems that are needed for this project.

     bundle install